1. Academic Validation

 Abstract

 Mammalian cells are capable of delivering multiple types of membrane capsules extracellularly.
 The limiting membrane of late endosomes can fuse with the plasma membrane, leading to the extracellular release of multivesicular bodies (MVBs), initially contained within the endosomes, as exosomes.
 Budding viruses exploit the TSG101 protein and endosomal sorting complex required for transport (ESCRT) machinery used for MVB formation to mediate the egress of viral particles from host cells.
 Here we report the discovery of a virus-independent cellular process that generates microvesicles that are distinct from exosomes and which, like budding viruses, are produced by direct plasma membrane budding.
 Such budding is driven by a specific interaction of TSG101 with a tetrapeptide PSAP motif of an accessory protein, Arrestin domain-containing protein 1 (ARRDC1), which we show is localized to the plasma membrane through its Arrestin domain.
-This interaction results in relocation of TSG101 from endosomes to the plasma membrane and mediates the release of microvesicles that contain TSG101, ARRDC1, and other cellular proteins.
+This interaction results in relocation of TSG101 from endosomes to the plasma membrane and mediates the release of microvesicles that contain TSG101, ARRDC1, and Other cellular proteins.
 Unlike exosomes, which are derived from MVBs, ARRDC1-mediated microvesicles (ARMMs) lack known late endosomal markers.
 ARMMs formation requires VPS4 ATPase and is enhanced by the E3 Ligase WWP2, which interacts with and ubiquitinates ARRDC1.
 ARRDC1 protein discharged into ARMMs was observed in co-cultured cells, suggesting a role for ARMMs in intercellular communication.
 Our findings reveal an intrinsic cellular mechanism that results in direct budding of microvesicles from the plasma membrane, providing a formal paradigm for the evolutionary recruitment of ESCRT proteins in the release of budding viruses.

 Figures